 On smartphones, a Back To Top link appears at the bottom of the page above the footer.

 Due to space limitations, galleries in an Index Page don't display image descriptions on mobile devices.

 Your site supports a site-wide footer.
 This means the same content displays on every page.
 The footer has an optional top section called the pre-footer.
 To add the pre-footer, select the Content: Custom tweak.
 To hide it, select Content: Empty.

-Tip: The pre-footer won't be visible when the Style Editor is open unless it contains content.
-You can leave the Style Editor, add content to the pre-footer, then re-open the Style Editor to continue making adjustments.
+Tip: The pre-footer won't be visible when Site Styles is open unless it contains content.
+You can leave Site Styles, add content to the pre-footer, then re-open Site Styles to continue making changes.

 Add content directly to the footer and pre-footer using blocks.
 When viewing the page, hover over the footer or pre-footer and click Edit to open the editor.
 To learn more, visit Editing footers.

-- Use the tweaks in the Prefooter section of the Style Editor to set its background, heading, and text colors.
+- Use the tweaks in the Prefooter section of Site Styles to set its background, heading, and text colors.

 - Use the tweaks in the Footer section to set the footer's background, heading, site info, and text colors, and to adjust the links for the Secondary Navigation.